 Before installing or setting up a WordPress site or blog, you will need to register a domain name.

-Although WordPress provides users with a “hosted” and a “self-hosted” option, we recommend that you consider choosing the self-hosted option for setting up your WordPress-powered website or blog.
+Although WordPress provides both a “hosted” and a “self-hosted” option, we recommend choosing the self-hosted option when setting up a new WordPress-powered website or blog.
 This gives you complete control of your own presence and requires having your own domain name.

 If you’re not building a digital presence on your own domain name, then you are growing someone else’s asset!

-For this reason, unless you’re doing work for clients, we recommend installing your website and blog on a domain that you own or control.
+For this reason, unless you’re doing work for clients, we recommend installing your sites and blogs on domains that you own or control.

 So … the first step BEFORE you install WordPress is to register a domain name.